TamaraGR/Election_Analysis-1/README.md

  * The winner of the election was:
    * Diana DeGette received 73.8% of the vote and 272,892 votes total.

+ Those script that analyzes the code can be found here -

 ## Challenge Overview

 ## Challenge Summary

+The good news about this script it that it can be used anywhere as long as the source .csv file is formulated in the same way.
+All you need for this to work is a spreadsheet with three things.

+* A Unique ID for each cast vote.
+* The County in which the vote took place.
+* The candidate who received the vote.

+An easier way this could have been improved if the candidate's performance and vote totals were analyzed per county.